 Remember that you can always manage your custom rules and decoders using the WUI, as shown in the next image:

-Tracking root-specific command execution
+Tracking and monitoring root-specific command execution

 Once we define our rule to detect execution of commands as root, we can create additional rules that detect the use of certain malicious commands, based on this one.